 Tommy and More Tour: Echo Arena, Liverpool, April 3, 2017

 We’re in the land of the Fab Four.
 I’m certain Liverpudlians get tired of that, but it’s pretty important musically.
 Is there anything bigger?
 It’s become a very different town over the years, and is still changing.
 As Roger said tonight, they are also the best singing audience in the UK!

-So – tonight’s show.
+So, tonight’s show.
 Well, hard to describe.
-It was in the Echo Arena – a place Pete has said was aptly named in the past!
-It’s probably 3x or more the size of the Albert Hall; a good big arena room, perfect for rock concerts.
+It was in the Echo Arena, a place Pete has said was aptly named in the past!
+It’s probably three or more times the size of the Albert Hall; a good big arena room, perfect for rock concerts.

 Roger recalled the time we’d played in a huge circus tent up on the Liverpool Docks flatlands, near the old abandoned factories.
 It was a great show, sounded cool and the audience loved it.
 Two shows, in fact, back to back.
 Pete had even enquired about buying the tent, as it sounded SO good, he’d though it could be used for other shows.
 Tonight, Pete noted that they weren’t doing those previous shows on a Monday (as we were today.)
 “Who would go out on a MONDAY??”
 Pete baited the audience – to huge cheers.
 They wouldn’t miss this for the world.